junwu1976/Docker-Heroku-101/README.md

 # Docker-Heroku-101
 Guide for deploying Docker containers in Heroku

+## Prerequsites

-Before setting off on this guide please ensure you have a Heroku account
+Before setting off on this guide please ensure you have a Heroku account, if you don't already you can get it from [here](https://id.heroku.com/login).
+For now just create an account we'll do the rest in our guide.

 You'll also need the Heroku CLI tools which you can get from [here](https://devcenter.heroku.com/articles/heroku-cli) or if you're on a mac and have Homebrew installed simply run the below command

 ```
 brew tap heroku/brew && brew install heroku
 ```

+## Exercise 1

 Once Heroku CLI tools are installed the next stage is to login to your Heroku account, the command below should launch a web redirect.